Restriction on movement orders

 In reality this means that the court has the power to re-activate or to impose the original prison sentence and send you to jail, if you fail to obey the restriction of movement order.

-What are the offences for which a restriction of movement order can be imposed?
+What offences can result in a restriction of movement order?

 Criminal Justice (Public Order) Act 1994